-As I continue to generate more and more data with my photography business, I’m always expanding my storage solutions and trying to stay on top of the latest technologies that can help me improve my workflow.
-I’ve been reading some reviews of several NAS (network attached storage) devices on a popular online store, and something became abundantly clear to me: Many people don’t understand the term “backup”.
+As I continue to generate more and more data with my photography business I’m always expanding my storage solutions and trying to stay on top of the latest technologies that can help me improve my workflow.
+Whilst reading some reviews of several NAS (network attached storage) devices on a popular online store, something became abundantly clear to me: Many people don’t understand the term “backup”.

 RAID 1 devices protect you from drive failure, so if one of the drives fails physically in a catastrophic manner, your data will be accessible on the other drive.
 This is great, because drive failures are an unfortunate certainty at some point, but it’s not the end of the story.
 Mechanical drive failure isn’t the only way that you can lose your files!